ADAPT-uiuc/dias-benchmarks/pandas-replacements/REPRODUCE.md

 because Jupyter virtualizes many things, including e.g., the disk.
 Note that the numbers may be quite different from run to run and from the paper.
 We could not avoid this variability.
 However, the _conclusions_ should be the same, namely the orders of magnitude of slowdowns and speedups mentioned in the paper should be the same.

+### Visualization

+Unfortunately, the visualization (Table 2 in the paper) was not produced with any script and I don't know how to create one because I used Google Slides to create it.
+The number were copied manually from the notebook cells.